TokelPlatform/token-explorer/README.md

 # Tokel's Token Explorer

 This repo contains the code to run a token-specific web explorer with [Tokel](https://tokel.io)-compatible chains as data sources.

+Blockchain data is stored in Elastic Search Store